wenrui2000/WRag/README.md

 5. **ollama**: Container for running local LLMs.

 6. **prometheus**: Metrics collection and monitoring system.
 Access the Prometheus UI at http://localhost:9091.

+7. **grafana**: Visualization and dashboard platform for monitoring metrics from Prometheus.
+Access the Grafana UI at http://localhost:3001.

 This setup allows for a clean separation of concerns and scalability.